Felipe Lira

-Career

 In a six-year career, Lira compiled a 26–46 record with 348 strikeouts and a 5.32 ERA in 577 innings.
-As a batter with the Expos, he hit .211 (4-for-19) with two home runs.
-On August 29, 1995, Lira notched his one and only MLB save.
-He recorded the final out of the game to preserve a 7-5 Tigers victory over the White Sox.
+As a batter with the Expos, he hit .211 (4-for-19) with two home runs, both hit in 2000.
+On August 29, 1995, Lira notched his only MLB save.
+He recorded the final out of the game to preserve a 7–5 Tigers victory over the Chicago White Sox.
 He saved the game for starter Sean Bergman.
-On September 6, 1996, Lira gave up Eddie Murray's 500th home run.
+Lira was the Tigers Opening Day starter in 1996, taking the loss against the Minnesota Twins.
+On September 6, he gave up Eddie Murray's 500th home run.

+Detroit traded Lira and Omar Olivares to the Mariners for Scott Sanders, Dean Crow, and Carlos Villalobos on July 18, 1997, following a plea from manager Lou Piniella to add pitching.
+Following a 4–0 stretch in May with the Tigers, Lira lost his final seven decisions in 1997 and finished the season in the minors.
+Lira returned to the Tigers in 1999, finishing his MLB career with two seasons with Montreal.